-The now unused Orient Building stands on the corner of Station Road and Copse Road at Fleetwood.
+The Orient Building stands on the corner of Station Road and Copse Road at Fleetwood.
 It’s now accommodation for students at Fleetwood Nautical College.

 A planning application was submitted in March 2014 for the Orient Building, for prior notification of change of use from B1 (office) to C3 (dwellinghouses).

 It’s the former Custom House, and was also once a trawler net factory.
 The Orient Building was built in the early 20th century, sub-divided into three buildings.

 The Custom House occupied the corner of Lofthouse Way and Station Road.
 The middle of the building was once a navigation school and the eastern part of the building on the corner of Station Road and Siding Road was used as an employment exchange.